mahajanankur/boot-template/README.md

 ## Spring boot template
-This is a spring-boot backend rest web-service template for beginners.
+This is a spring-boot rest web-service template for beginners.

 ## Build